fluxionary/minetest-ethereal/README.md

 ### 1.29
  - Use "stratum" to generate mesa biome for stripey goodness
  - Added coloured candles (thanks wRothbard)
+ - Rename some biomes to fall inline with default for spawning

 ### 1.28